Introduction

 Each response includes information about your current usage:Handling Exceeded Limits

-When you exceed the limit, you’ll receive a429 Too Many Requests
+When you exceed the limit, you’ll receive a429 Too Many Requests response:

 Authentication Errors